randopersononline/Free-HTML-fishing-game/README.md

 # Open Sourced Fishing Game

 A simple open sourced fishing game.
-Includes a leveing system, shop system, different biomes & fishes!.
+- Easy Module system so you can add fishes, rods, biomes at ease
+- Rebrith & leveling system
+- Shop system (Buy rods, unlock biomes & sell your loot)

+  Please do enjoy this, this was one of my first coding project!

 Download [**here**](https://github.com/randopersononline/Free-HTML-fishing-game/blob/main/rando'sfishing.html)